 The Looming Labor Shortage

 Although major economies like San Francisco and New York are adding tourism jobs at a steady clip, ZipRecruiter data shows the number of employees to fill those positions is in decline.
 New York is a prime example.
-While tourism jobs in the Big Apple doubled over the past year, the number of applicants seeking those jobs was cut in half.
+While tourism jobs in the Big Apple soared over the past year, the number of applicants seeking those jobs was cut in half.

 It’s a similar story in nearly every metro we studied, providing compelling evidence of a tightening labor market.
 As headline unemployment continues to drop, a lack of labor supply has become problematic for just about every industry.
 But tourism businesses are hit especially hard since demand for leisure and hospitality services increases as a result of more people being employed.

 But the big cities are still doing relatively okay thanks to their large and diverse populations.
-Looking at the ZipRecruiter Opportunity Index, which compares the current number of open jobs to the number of job seekers, there are about three applicants competing for each open tourism job in New York City, for example.
+Looking at the ZipRecruiter Opportunity Index, which compares the current number of open jobs to the number of job seekers, there are about six applicants competing for each open tourism job in New York City, for example.

 It’s in the rural areas of the U.S., many of which have communities that depend on tourism for the lion’s share of their revenue, where the labor shortage has already hit hard.
 In Upstate New York, just a few hours from the city, there are nine tourism job openings for every one applicant.
 The same is true in the rural vacation destinations of Colorado, Washington State, and Utah, where the number of available tourism jobs far outpaces the labor supply.